danthedeckie/streetsign/docs/developer-overview.rst

 views package.
 Once things start becoming more complex than simply pulling things from the database and rendering it, and the logic is application specific rather than model specific, then it should go in here.
-There is more logic than really should be in ``views``, and in general, it should be ported across to here.
+There is more logic than really should be in `views/`, and in general, it should be ported across to here.

+Full Reference: :doc:`developer/logic`

 static/
 ~~~~~~~